abraham-serafino/classify/README.md

 ====================

 The Classify Pattern enables public, private, and even protected members, with support for automatic garbage collection;
 true prototypal inheritance; and, default constructors.
-Using the Module Pattern, the script on the driver page executes in half the time of the Module Pattern -- and the collection of objects it instantiates is almost fifty times smaller.
+Using the Classify Pattern, the script on the driver page executes in half the time of the Module Pattern -- and the collection of objects it instantiates is almost fifty times smaller.
 Classify classes are "plain old Javascript" - which means there is no compile step and no bulky, pretentious framework.
 They are also comparatively IDE- and debugger-friendly.